-All horses no matter the breed need to learn how to respect our space and they need to know how to do basic things like leading, standing tied, standing for the farrier etc.
+All horses no matter the breed need to learn how to respect our space and they need to know how to do basic things like leading, standing tied, standing for the farrier, etc.

-When you decide what your goals are then break things down into small goals.
+When you decide what your goals are then break things down into small steps.
 Next, you’ll need to decide on what days will work best for you to work with your horse.

 When training your horse consistency is the key to success.
-Do you have any tips for staying consistent with your horse?
-Leave a comment below.

 What’s a goal you have with your horse?
 Leave a comment below.